ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 df_berlin_vienna = pl.concat([df_berlin, df_vienna])
 ```

-We can verify that our operation was performed successfully by getting the unique values for `city` of our resulting DataFrame:
+We can verify that our operation was performed successfully by getting the unique values for `city` from our resulting DataFrame:

 ##### **Code**
 ```Python